icopy-site/awesome/docs/awesome/awesome-plone.md

 <!--lint ignore double-link-->
 [<img align="right" src="https://raw.githubusercontent.com/collective/awesome-plone/master/logo.png" height="64">](https://plone.org)

 > A community-curated list of _awesome_ Plone add-ons.
-From developers for developers.

 <!--lint ignore double-link-->
 [Plone](https://plone.org) is a open source CMS written in Python with a focus on functionality, customizability and security out of the box.

-If you want to know if there is already a add-on for Plone that fits your needs, searching for it on GitHub or pypi can be a real pain.
-There are plenty of add-ons, but it's hard to understand which one could be a good solution or not.
+There are over [3000 add-ons for Plone on pypi](https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Plone) and over 1500 repositories in the [collective](https://github.com/collective/).
+If you want to know if there is already a add-on for Plone that fits your needs, searching for it on GitHub or pypi can be hard.
+It's hard to understand which one could be a good solution or not.

 This list is intended to fill that gap, and create a shared knowledge about common products and techniques.

-This list only covers add-ons and resources that work with the latest major versions of Plone (currently 5.2 and 6) and only those that support Python 3.
+This list only covers add-ons that work with the latest major versions of Plone (currently 5.2 and 6) and only those that support Python 3.

-Plone 6 comes with a new default frontend called Volto, which is written in React and uses plone.restapi to communicate with Plone.
+Plone 6 comes with a new default frontend called Volto, which is written in React and uses `plone.restapi` to communicate with Plone.
 Volto is very extendable in itself.
 Checkout the [awesome-volto list](https://github.com/collective/awesome-volto) for add-ons to Volto.